QuantumKeyUYU/UYUBox/README.md

 cleanup occurs (either automatically or via sweep), a `decoy_purged` entry is added.

-Run `zilctl --decoy-sweep` to remove expired decoys manually.
+Run `uyubox --decoy-sweep` to remove expired decoys manually.
 With the `--paranoid` flag the CLI prints how many stale decoys were removed at startup.

 ### Shamir Secret Sharing